rsyncOSX/RsyncOSXdocs/content/post/Rsyncdaemon.md

 categories = ["remotelogins"]
 description = "How to setup remote logins by rsync daemon.
 There are also two methods for setting up."
 +++
-It is advised to utilize ssh keys for setup of password less logins for rsync.
-But it is possible to setup rsync and password less login by utilize a rsync daemon setup.
+It is advised to utilize ssh keys for setup of passwordless logins for rsync.
+But it is possible to setup rsync and passwordless login by utilize a rsync daemon setup.

 With a few tweaks it is possible to get RsyncOSX working with rsync daemon.
 Be aware of not utilizing ssh, transfer of data is **not** encrypted.
 This is might not a problem on a local network, but I would not advise it on a public network (depends on what data is synchronized).